David Machuca

 Ernie Gutierrez has been coaching at Chaminade since 2009-2012, 2013-2016, 2017-present was on staff 2013 California State Football Champs as assistant varsity O-line coach.
 Gutierrez started his career in football while attending Burbank High School.
 He was a two-year varsity football player and graduated in 1999.
 He continued playing while attending Glendale Community College and soon realized his passion for the sport.
 In 2000, he began his coaching career on familiar territory, the Burbank High School football field.
 Gutierrez started by coaching the freshman team and moved up to JV after one year.
 His determination quickly got him promoted to JV offensive coordinator in 2002, and by 2007, he was the varsity O-line and D-line coach.
 Gutierrez took his love for the sport to Monroe High School in 2008 as the JV offensive coordinator and varsity O-line and D-line coach.
 Gutierrez has a beautiful 19-year-old daughter named Savannah and an 11-year-old son named Jaxson.
 Gutierrez has coached with Head Coach David Machuca since 2008 at Monroe High School, Bellarmine Jefferson High School, and Village Christian.

-JV Head Coach
+JV Assistant Coach

 Johnny Gonzales